 - How To Take A Cheap Cruise Entirely Around the World

-- 10 Proven Methods to Get Cheap Drinks on A Cruise
+- 25 Best Tips to Get Cheap and Free Drinks on a Cruise!

-Want to save this article for later or share with others?
-Pin the image to the right on your travel Pinterest boards:
+Want to save this article for later or share it with others?
+Pin the image to the right on your travel Pinterest boards.

-Publishing note: this article on How to Get a Free Balcony Upgrade on a Cruise was originally written November 2015 and last updated July 2018.
+Publishing note: this article on How to Get a Free Balcony Upgrade on a Cruise was last updated November 2023.

 Sometimes you just have to be lucky(note also a VIP member), only second cruise – Carnival Spirit, booked Balcony Quad 12mths out from date, 2 weeks before, upgraded to Ocean Suite Quad, 1 week before upgraded to Grand Suite…